FAQ DIVERSITEC

 Guidelines for the development of gender equality plans in Austrian higher education and research institutions (in German) issued by the Federal Ministry for Innovation, Mobility and Infrastructure and the Federal Ministry of Education.

-In addition to the cost guidelines (in German), the following costs are eligible for funding in DIVERSITEC projects:
+In addition to the cost guidelines, the following costs are eligible in DIVERSITEC projects:

-• Staff costs for researchers or technicians participating in training and further education related to the DIVERSITEC project
+• Personnel costs for researchers or technicians participating in training or further education related to the DIVERSITEC project

-The following costs are not eligible for funding within the framework of a DIVERSITEC project:
+The following costs are not eligible within a DIVERSITEC project:

-• Staff costs for researchers or technicians for their regular work within the company.
-Only costs that go beyond the regular day-to-day business are eligible for funding, e.g. staff costs for implementing measures within the framework of a DIVERSITEC project.
+• Personnel costs for researchers or technicians for their “regular” work in the company; only costs beyond daily business are eligible (e.g. personnel costs for implementing measures within a DIVERSITEC project)

-• qualification that does not correspond to the training objectives.
+• Qualifications that do not correspond to the call objectives

-If you have any questions regarding costs and financing, please contact:
+If you have questions about costs or funding, please contact:

 [email protected]